mat-sik/aws-deployment-example/README.md

 ## Route 53

-To not use hardcoded ipv4 addresses for Discovery service and redis, you can create A records for these ips in Route 53.
+To not use hardcoded ipv4 addresses for discovery service and redis, you can create A records for these ips in Route 53.

 To do so, create private hosted zone for you VPC, enable VPC hostname in VPC settings and create two A records.